Cordyline Sprouting Trunk

 Also known as a cabbage palm or cabbage tree, these trees can grow as tall as 20 meters in the right environment.
-However, it needs plenty of water and sunshine to thrive.
+However, they need plenty of water and sunshine to thrive.

 The Many Beauties and Uses of Cordylines

 - In New Zealand, the cordyline tree leaves are put to many uses, including house construction, rope making, basket weaving, and other textile projects.

 - The flowerheads attract insects and bees, turning the plant into a hive of activity as they all compete for the tiny white flowers' sweet nectar!
 The flower spikes last for a month or longer before the flowers die back, leaving purple seeds that the birds love to eat.

 - They are extremely durable in winter conditions.
 We have had some winter nights where the temperatures have plummeted down to -12°F. Yet all our cordyline plants have been completely unaffected, even with a dusting of snow.

 - Throughout the year, cordylines remain splendid to look at and, even in the depths of winter, they give you a glimpse of the summer to come.

 - One of the delights of planting cordylines is how easy it is to generate new plants from your initial purchase.

 How to Propagate Cordyline Australis

 As your cordyline plants gain height and start to thrive in your garden, you will see young, new stems growing from the base of the plant or existing branches.
 It's these new stems that I utilize to create new plants.